thaneyriordan/vows/vows_KT.md

-Note: The vows below are the written version, conveniently left behind the morning of the wedding.
-We'll update what got improvised off this as soon as we transcribe the video. :)

 David,

 Today, I vow to stand with you, for you, and beside you for as long as we both shall live, forever in your corner as your best friend, your champion, your partner and your wife.